Energy Correlators Resolving Proton Spin: Constructing EC in Deep Inelastic Scattering

 The DIS energy correlation exhibits remarkable simplicity in specific kinematic limits, offering novel insights into the mechanisms of color confinement and origin of nucleon spin.
-For instance, the small spin limit $N \to 1$ limit should probe Regge asymptotics of QCD governed by Balitsky-Fadin-Kuraev-Lipatov (BFKL) evolution~\cite{Balitsky:1978ic,Kuraev:1977fs} and beyond.
-The study presented here is devoted to two complementary angular limits: the back-to-back limit $\theta \to \pi$ and the collinear limit $\theta \to 0$, where we establish all-order factorization theorems in terms of universal non-perturbative objects.
+For instance, the small-$x$ limit with $x \to 0$ should probe Regge asymptotics of QCD governed by Balitsky-Fadin-Kuraev-Lipatov evolution~\cite{Balitsky:1978ic,Kuraev:1977fs} and beyond.
+The study presented here is devoted to two complementary angular limits: the back-to-back limit $\theta \to \pi$ and the collinear limit $\theta \to 0$, where we establish all-order factorization theorems in terms of universal nonperturbative objects.
 Reliable theoretical predictions are then obtained through renormalization group evolution.